apache/echarts-doc/en/option/component/timeline.md

     '2004-01-01',
     {
         value: '2005-01-01',
-        tooltip: {          // Let `tooltip` to be displayed as mouse hovering to this item.
+        tooltip: {          // enables `tooltip` to be displayed as mouse hovering to this item.
             formatter: '{b} xxxx'
         },
-        symbol: 'diamond',  // the special setting of this item's figure.
+        symbol: 'diamond',  // the special setting of this item's symbol.
         symbolSize: 16      // the special setting of this item's size.
     },
     '2006-01-01',